Employment Share by Industry

 Why is it important?

-Employment share by industry indicates which industries dominate the employment mix.
-This is important because it provides insight into the landscape of a region’s workforce and the potential job opportunities that may be available.
-A large share of government jobs in a region lends to increased stability of the business cycle.
-Regions with lots of construction and manufacturing jobs tend to be very business cycle sensitive.
-In contrast, regions with a large share of healthcare and government jobs tend to be less sensitive.
+Employment share by industry indicates which sectors make up the largest portions of a region's workforce.
+This measure provides insight into the composition of the local economy and the types of job opportunities available in a region.
+A large share of government jobs in a region often contributes to greater economic stability over the business cycle.
+Regions with a larger concentration of construction and manufacturing jobs tend to be more sensitive to economic expansions and contractions.
+In contrast, areas with a large concentration of healthcare and government jobs tend to be less sensitive to economic fluctuations.

 How do we compare?

-The Tucson MSA has an industrial mix similar to the state of Arizona with the exception of government jobs.
-The government sector (excluding military) represents 19.0% of total employment in the Tucson MSA, roughly five percentage points higher than the share of government jobs in Arizona or the nation.
-The military share of total employment in 2023 was 2.1% for the Tucson MSA, substantially higher than the state of Arizona where the military share of total employment was only 1.0%.
-The military represents a slightly larger share of total employment for the U.S. at 1.2%, still considerably lower than the Tucson MSA.
-Tucson’s large military share reflects local military bases such as Davis-Monthan Air Force Base and the 162nd Fighter Wing of the Air National Guard.
+The Tucson MSA's industry mix in 2025 was generally similar to that of Arizona, with the most notable difference occurring in government jobs.
+The government sector (excluding the military) accounted for 18.9% of total employment in the Tucson MSA, a larger share than in Arizona (13.1%) or the U.S. (14.7%).
+Military employment represented 1.9% of total employment in the Tucson MSA in 2025, substantially higher than Arizona's 0.9%.
+The national military employment share was 1.2%, well below the Tucson MSA's rate.
+Tucson’s comparatively large military employment presence reflects local installations such as Davis-Monthan Air Force Base and the 162nd Fighter Wing of the Air National Guard.

 How is it measured?

 Employment by industry is estimated based on a survey of employers.
 It reflects the number of jobs at businesses and government entities located within a geographically defined area.
-An individual who works at two separate establishments during a year will be counted twice.
-Employment data comes from the U.S. Bureau of Labor Statistics Current Employment Statistics (CES).
-The CES collects monthly survey data on employment, hours, and earnings of workers on nonfarm payroll.
-All military data comes from the U.S. Bureau of Economic Analysis (BEA).
+Individuals who work at more than one establishment during the year are counted once for each job held.
+Data comes from the Bureau of Labor Statistics Current Employment Statistics (CES) program.
+The CES collects monthly survey data on employment, hours, and earnings for workers on nonfarm payroll.
+Military employment data comes from the Department of Defense for the U.S. and the states.
+Military employment shares are estimated using state-level employment from the U.S. Bureau of Economic Analysis (BEA).